se2crid/YCode/README.md

 YCode is currently in development and not recommended for use.
 However, if you want to try it out, your feedback would be greatly appreciated!

-**Windows is not supported yet (but it will be).
+**Windows is not supported yet.
+Work to support it is currently ongoing.
 Please do not open windows related issues at this time.**

 You can download the latest build from [actions](https://github.com/nab138/YCode/actions/workflows/build.yml).